wp-plugins/shorten-url/readme.txt

 Your article (including custom type) may have a short url hosted by your own domain.

-Replace the internal function of wordpress get_short_link() by a bit.ly like url.
+Replace the internal function of wordpress wp_get_shortlink() by a bit.ly like url.

 Instead of having a short link like http://www.yourdomain.com/?p=3564, your short link will be http://www.yourdomain.com/NgH5z (for instance).